spark-mv/cdn/install.md

 ...
 </head>
 ```
-* Replace XXXXX with your Hola customer ID.
+* Replace XXXXX with your HolaCDN customer ID.

 2) Create a video tag with the following classes: ```video-js vjs-default-skin```